-The Glera grape is considered a semi-aromatic variety, but the location that it’s grown can impact the taste.
+The Glera grape is considered a semi-aromatic variety, but the location where it’s grown can impact the taste.

 When Glera grapes are grown on flat land without restrictions, the grapes become more neutral - and when Glera grapes are grown on south-facing slopes with restrictions, the grapes become fruity and floral.